 Demographic and cultural transition of communities and the aging phenomenon in developing countries have made diabetes a global epidemics.
-Diabetes is an expensive disease that is the main cause cardiovascular diseases. blindness, kidney amputation failure, and among adult population of many countries (4).
+Diabetes is an expensive disease that is the main cause blindness, kidney cardiovascular diseases. amputation failure, and among adult population of many countries (4).